keijiro/KlakHap/README.md

 - Unity 2018.3 or later

-At the moment, KlakHAP only supports Windows 64-bit and macOS 64-bit.
+At the moment, KlakHAP only supports 64-bit desktop platforms (Windows, macOS and Linux).

 Supported formats
 -----------------